If you can´t tavel the world, invite the world to your home!

 Food sovereignity, agriculture for biodiversity and the philosophy of the good life are the bigger ideas that fuel and inspire our daily work.

-After a couple of years of learning, finding our mission - ah, yes, and raising a child, our daughter was born 2014 ;o) - things now start turning out the way we wanted it - our Workshops get great feedback, we gathered quite some routine in farming, gardening and hosting and we wouldn´t want to miss friends, neighbours and colleagues we have got to know to here.
+After a couple of years of learning, finding our mission - ah, yes, and raising kids, our daughters were born 2014 and 2019 ;o) - things now start turning out the way we wanted it: our Workshops get great feedback, we gathered quite some routine in farming, gardening and hosting and we wouldn´t want to miss friends, neighbours and colleagues we have got to known to here.

 And still there´s always a project running we need help with, like a tree house for Aurelia, a new chicken fence, a community garden, renovating the house...
 And we both still earn - and want to earn - part of our money off the farm, as democratic citizenship coaches (we feel that we are needed in that field more than before taking into account recent global events and movements threatening democracy).